Arturo Cepeda

-José Arturo Cepeda Escobedo (May 15, 1969), known as Arturo Cepeda, is a Mexican-American prelate of the Roman Catholic Church who has served as an auxiliary bishop for the Archdiocese of San Antonio since 2025.
+José Arturo Cepeda Escobedo (born May 15, 1969), known as Arturo Cepeda, is a Mexican-American prelate of the Roman Catholic Church who has served as an auxiliary bishop for the Archdiocese of San Antonio since 2025.
 He worked as a priest in San Antonio from 1996 to 2011 and then as an auxiliary bishop of the Archdiocese of Detroit in Michigan from 2011 to 2025.

 Biography

 Early life

-Cepeda was born in San Luis Potosi City in Mexico on May 15, 1969, to Jose Cepeda and Maria del Socorro Escobedo.
+Cepeda was born in San Luis Potosí City in Mexico on May 15, 1969, to Jose Cepeda and Maria del Socorro Escobedo.
 He attended Catholic primary and secondary schools there run by the Brothers and Sisters of Joseph.
-After devoting a year to spiritual formation, Cepeda entered the Seminario Guadalupano Josefino in San Luis Potosi.
+After devoting a year to spiritual formation, Cepeda entered the Seminario Guadalupano Josefino in San Luis Potosí.

 After his family immigrated to San Antonio, Texas, when he was 19 years old, Cepeda continued his seminary studies at Our Lady of the Lake University there.
 He then entered College Seminary of the Immaculate Heart of Mary in Santa Fe, New Mexico, earning a bachelor's degree in Religious Studies with a minor in psychology.
 After returning to San Antonio, Cepeda obtained a Master of Divinity degree from Assumption Seminary.